mamantoha/mongo-sinatra-admin/README.md

 ### To configure

-Copy or rename `config.json.example` into a new file.
-For development environment is `config_development.json`

-Fill in your MongoDB connection details, and any other options you want to change.
+Fill in your MongoDB connection details, and any other options you want to change in `.env.*` file.

 Create pseudo localization locale and generate `locales/en-ZZ.yml`: